Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 #### Some best practices for effective TDIR

++ Define and assign clear Roles and Responsibilities
+  + Cyber attacks disrupt IT services, but they’re more than just technical issues.
+Attacks impact everyone across the organization, so you should define the following roles and responsibilities:
+    + IT Team: assessing severity, investigating incident, containing attack, recovering impacted systems, tracking and documenting activities
+    + Human Resources: communicating with employees whose data has been impacted
+    + Marketing or Communications: communicating across social media and responding to media requests
+    + Senior Leadership: monitoring ongoing business impact and reviewing post-incident reports
+    + Customer Support: handling incoming support tickets and updating customers during the incident

 + Proactive threat hunting
   - Actively look for potential threats that could jeopardize your organization’s digital assets.
 Unlike traditional security measures that react to threats, proactive threat hunting seeks to identify threats before they cause damage.